 Generally, CD interest is taxable.
 You may even receive a 1099 form from the bank detailing taxable interest earned during the year.
 However, this provision does not apply to CDs held within an IRA account.
 Interest on CDs held in IRAs grows tax-deferred, and in the case of Roth IRAs, tax-free, provided the money has remained in the account at least five years.

-A spouse who is named as beneficiary on an IRA can choose to roll the account over to her own IRA account, or to treat her deceased spouse's IRA as her own.
-This allows her to use her own life expectancy to determine required minimum distributions rather than her late spouse's.
+Spouses are considered eligible designated beneficiaries, which means they may treat an inherited IRA as their own. roll the account over to her own IRA account, or to otherwise treat her deceased spouse's IRA as her own.
+This allows her to use her own life expectancy to determine required minimum distributions (RMDs) rather than her late spouse's.

 If you inherit your CDs in a Roth IRA account from your deceased spouse, and you are the sole beneficiary on the account, you can elect to treat the Roth IRA as your own and you don't need to take required minimum distributions.
 However, if you do not treat the Roth as your own, or you are not the surviving spouse, or you are not the sole beneficiary, you must take required minimum distributions over your own remaining life expectancy on a Roth IRA.